 Yup, unless the vendor paid to license those characters from their parent companies, they’re likely infringing upon a copyright/trademark by utilizing that imagery on their items (with some exceptions).

-And once some of the investors who purchased Etsy stock at $30/share and watched it tumble to $16/share shortly after “discovered” these items in the Etsy marketplace, suddenly, they became a problem.
+And once some of the investors who purchased Etsy stock at $30/share and

 Of course, you can purchase the same infringing items on Ebay, on Alibaba (where many vendors openly rip-off reputable Etsy artisans and imitate their items/infringe upon their copyrights), and a million other sites, but the rip-offs are a bit less visible when they’re being pumped out by the thousands by large overseas manufacturers tacking-on fake designer labels than an independent artist illustrating an homage to a character they love from a film.